MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 15](media/demoproviders.png)

-### Step 1.1 Launch Ecommerce – Demo App
+### Step 1.1 Launch the e-commerce demo app

-Play the part of a consumer as you place an order at a simulated e-commerce store.
+Launch the e-commerce demo app to play the part of a consumer as you place an order at a simulated e-commerce store.
 The order will then flow into Intelligent Order Management, where you can view its status and details in the sales and fulfillment order tables.

+To launch the e-commerce demo app, follow these steps.

+1. In the left navigation pane, select the area switcher on the bottom left, and then select **Demo Providers**.
+1. On the **Demo Providers** page, under **Ecommerce Store - Demo**, select **Launch Demo**.
+The e-commerce demo site appears.
+1. Select a product from the home screen or from a category page.
+1. Enter or select a quantity.
+1. Select **Add To Cart**.
+1. On the cart page, select **Place Order**.
+1. A prefilled checkout form with demo customer info appears.
+Optionally, you can change the customer information before creating the order.
+1. Select **Create Order**.
+1. Once the order is created successfully, you are redirected to a confirmation screen.

+#### Verify the order in the Intelligent Order Management

+Once the order is placed, it can be verified inside the Intelligent Order Management sales table.

+Go back to Intelligent Order Management using the area switcher, then select Sales orders from the side navigation, and find the order you created at the top of the list.
+Select the order to open it and review order details.

+Once Intelligent Order Management receives an order it runs an orchestration flow, eventually sending it to the appropriate warehouse.

 #### Step 1.2.
 Select A product from home screen or their respective category page.